MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 ![view logs](media/view_logs.png)

-Alternately, you can select multiple users, and from the **User Actions** dropdown menu, you can download their most recent collective logs in a zip file that provides them in both HTML and CSV formats.
+Alternatively, you can select multiple users, and from the **User Actions** dropdown menu, you can download their most recent collective logs in a zip file that provides them in both HTML and CSV formats.

 3. Check if your failed/unsupported files are too large to go into Office 365.
 4. Ensure you have enough storage space in Office 365 to accommodate the data you're moving in.